rallieon/Silas/README.md

 ##ToDo
 1. Setup a page for each strategy showing the Graph of data vs forecast model, error rates, confidence intervals (data table?)
-2. Setup each Ticker to have a stop and start button.
-3. Style Pages
+2. Style Pages
-4. Prepare Talk
+3. Prepare Talk

 ##Talk
 1. What is Forecasting?